biotite-dev/biotite/doc/tutorial/database.rst

    import biopython
    file_path = rcsb.fetch("1l2y", "cif", biopython.temp_dir())

-In case you want to dowload multiple files, you are able to specify a list of PDB IDs, which in return gives you a list of file_paths.
+In case you want to download multiple files, you are able to specify a list of PDB IDs, which in return gives you a list of file_paths.

 .. code-block:: python

    file_paths = rcsb.fetch(["1l2y", "3o5r], "cif", biopython.temp_dir())

-By default `fetch()` checks wether the file to be fetched already exists in the directory, and does download it if it does not exist yet.
+By default `fetch()` checks whether the file to be fetched already exists in the directory, and downloads it if it does not exist yet.
 If you want to download files irrespectively, set `overwrite` to true.

 .. code-block:: python